rikard-helgegren/leverage_analysis_tool/README.md

 ### Data

-Data files are not included due to copywrite uncertenties but can be downloaded at
+Data files are not included due to copy write uncertainties but can be downloaded at

 * https://www.investing.com/
 * https://www.kaggle.com/

-The should be stored as csv files and need to have a specific format, this is checked in the beginning of the program.
+The data should be stored as csv files and need to have a specific format, this is checked in the beginning of the program.

-Filname: *Index* *Country*.csv \
+Filename: *Index* *Country*.csv \
 First row: Date, Close, Open \
 Following rows: *Date value*, *Close value*, *Open value*